punklibrarian/ArduFrauenfelderCNC/mill/README.md

 You will be able to use the 3D model of the mill and will be available in either SKP, DXF or STL format, most likely all three.

-**The .SKP currently in this repository is, like the controller board, in beta versioning and as such is not for production.
-It is available for alteration and critque**
+The physical mill is being designed to be manufactured by Ponoko (http://ponoko.com) and as such the actual production files for the mill will be made available in SVG and EPS formats.
+You will find the files needed in the 'Laser Cutting' folder.
+You will also find the faces exported from SketchUp, which are used to create the templates in the 'Laser Cutting' folder.

-The physical mill is being designed to be manufactured by Ponoko (http://ponoko.com) and as such the actual production files for the mill will be made available in EPS format.
+**The SKP, SVG and EPS files currently in this repository are, like the controller board, in beta versioning and as such are not ready for actual production.
+They are merely here for public critique, i.e: If you see something wrong, or you think I could be doing something better, then let me know.**

 You will also find a manual for the assembly of the mill, which includes the construction of the physical mill and it's controller board.